Thursday, May 21, 2026

 The most efficient way to find gaps in your memorization: play a rated game and see what you forgot.
 Every deviation from your preparation is a position that needs more review.

 After 1.e4 c6 2.d4 d5 3.Nc3 dxe4 4.Nxe4 Nf6: if you hesitated here in a real game, that moment reveals exactly which card to add to your review deck today.
+White must decide between 5.Nxf6+ (reaching the Tartakower Variation) and 5.Ng3.

 Step 5: Test Under Simulated Pressure